astrolicious/studiocms/README.md

 ## How to use the playgrounds

-At the moment these are the current steps for setting up the main studioCMS playground.
+At the moment these are the current steps for setting up the main StudioCMS playground.

 This is intended for testing and development, since we have not yet released a package to play with use these instruction _at your own risk_ This project is still very experimental